NageshkumarA/diligince-home-launch/docs/executive/product-overview-executive-presentation.md

 **Traditional Challenge:** Maintaining compliance while executing procurement requires significant manual effort, dedicated personnel, and is error-prone.

-**Diligince.ai Solution:** Compliance is automated and embedded in every workflow—not an afterthought.
+**Diligence.ai Solution:** Compliance is automated and embedded in every workflow—not an afterthought.

 ### Automated Compliance Features